kanwarpreet25/fhir-server/README.md

 ## Enabling LastN

 Set `hapi.fhir.lastn_enabled=true` in the [application.yaml](https://github.com/hapifhir/hapi-fhir-jpaserver-starter/blob/master/src/main/resources/application.yaml) file to enable the $lastn operation on this server.
 Note that the $lastn operation relies on Elasticsearch, so for $lastn to work, indexing must be enabled using Elasticsearch.

-## Changing cached search results time

-It is possible to change the cached search results time.
-The option `reuse_cached_search_results_millis` in the [application.yaml] is 6000 miliseconds by default.
-Set `reuse_cached_search_results_millis: -1` in the [application.yaml] file to ignore the cache time every search.

 ## Build the distroless variant of the image (for lower footprint and improved security)